Let’s Think About It

-A sales manager at Bank X prepared a report of the number of new clients they have in the quarter compared to their competitors.
-He prepared a graph and declared that, although they had fewer new clients, they’re not far behind.
+A sales manager at Bank X prepared a report of the number of new clients they have in this quarter compared to their competitors.
+He prepared a graph and declared that, although they had fewer new clients, they’re not far far behind.
 What do you think?

 The graph is misleading.
 The number of new clients looks similar.
-But look at the data table:
+If you look at the data represented, you see the following:

 Bank Y has 46% more new clients and Bank Z has 59% more new clients than Bank X. Because the scale on the -axis goes up to 1200, it decreases the relative size of the bars on the graph.
 An appropriate scale would extend to no further than 600.

-Once again, we have to look at how the graph is constructed to see if the data is misleading or not.
+Once again, you have to look at how the graph is constructed to see if the data is misleading or not.

 Mei Ling knows that her grade point average has dropped but doesn’t want her parents to notice.
 It went from 3.75 to 3.25 in one semester.
 How can she change manipulate a graph to mislead them?
 She decides to change the width of the bars to make the lower score look bigger.

 In this graph, the second semester bar looks even bigger than the first.
 Of course, it’s not as tall.
 Do you think her parents will notice?
 Why or why not?

 A hospital director was up for his evaluation.
 He wanted to show that he has helped the community in his years on the job.
 He prepared this graph for the evaluation committee to show how his work has helped to reduce cases of the flu.